lsst-dm/dm_dev_guide/docs/py_docs.rst

 Docstrings of methods and functions SHOULD NOT be preceded or followed by a blank line
 --------------------------------------------------------------------------------------

-Inside a function or method, there should be no blank lines surrounding the docstring.
+Inside a function or method, there should be no blank lines surrounding the docstring:

 .. code-block:: py